-Frances Halliday is a 27 year old NewYork girl, apprenticing for a dance company that seem to offer no better prospects for the future.
+Frances Halliday is a 27 year old New York girl, apprenticing for a dance company that seem to offer no better prospects for the future.
 Nicole Gagnon is a 22 year old girl, living at her suburban Quebec house, who is unable to find a better work place than a charity clothing store.
-Frances is a whip-smart girl, who had read lot of literature and has a tendency to say awkward things at awkward encounters.
+Frances is a whip-smart girl, who had read lot of literature although she has this tendency to say awkward things during awkward encounters.
 Nicole is an insomniac, who doesn’t say much.
 Despite being repeatedly beaten down by life, Frances moves through like a bundle of energy; she uses all kinds of expressions to talk about her inner feelings.
-Nicole has a comfortable, dull life and her monotonous face only stages subtle emotions; a little curling of lip, the slow shifting of eyes should be keenly watched to get into Nicole’s inner psyche.
+Nicole has a comfortable yet dull life, and her monotonous face only stages subtle emotions; a little curling of lip, the slow shifting of eyes should be keenly watched to get into Nicole’s inner psyche.
 Frances has ‘undateable’ characteristics, while Nicole withholds few ‘unlikable’ elements.
-Nicole is more petulant & acidic than Frances.
-From a viewer’s perspective, both Frances and Nicole are recognizable, relatable and also extract our empathy.
+Nicole is more petulant and acidic than Frances.
+From a viewer’s perspective, both Frances and Nicole are recognizable, relatable and of course extract our empathy.

 The girls’ plans are broken, flirtations and friendships go awry, and their assumptions are repeatedly challenged.
-But, these are something we naturally expect from a slacker genre, although what makes these plot strands to stand unique is the characterization of Frances and Nicole.
+But, these are something we naturally expect from a slacker genre, even though what makes these plot strands to stand unique is the deft characterization of Frances and Nicole.
 All these regular elements are loosely structured around the respective phenomenal performances, so that we see it is as the natural, awakening aspects of their extended adolescence.
 While Frances is still the same Frances at the end of the film, Nicole is hinted to have witnessed a jolt that has awakened her from the queasy slumber.
 May be the ‘geyser-blasting’ end might bring some fresh perspective for Nicole to approach her remaining youth life.
 As for Frances, she seems to have reached a point to brazenly encounter heartbreaks as well as adulations.
 And, she has still retained the ‘Ha’ amongst the uncaring world.

-Everyone who has experienced the temporary limbo state between adolescence and adulthood could relate with “Frances Ha” and “You’re Sleeping Nicole”.
+Overall, I think anyone who has experienced the temporary limbo state between adolescence and adulthood could relate with “Frances Ha” and “You’re Sleeping Nicole”.